confluentinc/event-streaming-patterns/docs/event/command.md

 underlying concepts.
 When we do that, the architecture responds with growing pains<sup>1</sup>.

-A better solution is to realize that our "Command Event" is actually two concepts woven together: "What happened?" and "Who needs to know?"
+A better solution is to realize that our "Command" is actually two concepts woven together: "What happened?" and "Who needs to know?"

 By teasing those concepts apart, we can clean up our architecture.
 We allow one process to focus on recording the facts of what happened, while other processes decide for themselves if they care about those facts.
-When the `[BUY]` click happens, we should just write an `Order` event.
+When the `[BUY]` click happens, we should just write an `Order` command.
 Then warehousing, notifications, and sales can choose to react, without any need for coordination.

 ![Command Event](../img/command-event2.svg)